diegocerretti/diegocerretti/README.md

 AI Student
 ----------

-I'm a dedicated and inquisitive individual with a deep passion for the potential of artificial intelligence to reshape our world.
+I'm a dedicated and inquisitive individual with a deep passion for artificial intelligence.
 As a student of BSc in Mathematical and Computing Sciences for Artificial Intelligence at Bocconi University, I've been fortunate to immerse myself in the fascinating intersection of mathematics, computer science, and cutting-edge technologies.

 * 🌍  I'm based in Milan
 * 🖥️  See my portfolio at [MyPortfolio](http://aa)